TheAlexz/Algorithms-for-packing-number/README.md

 ## The c++ file
 ### This file is for computing the lower bounds of the packing number of 3 token graph of path graph

+For this file to work correctly, you should change the 13th, 16th and 19th lines of the file with your own data, that is, the number of nodes of the